-8.6 The internal layout is unchanged, with kitchen, dining room, lounge and WC to the ground floor, two bedrooms and a shower room at first floor level and two

-- bedrooms and a shower room within the loft space.
+- 8.6 The internal layout is unchanged, with kitchen, dining room, lounge and WC to the ground floor, three bedrooms and a shower room at first floor level and two bedrooms and a shower room within the loft space.
 There is also a cellar below the front lounge. - 8.7 The first floor bedrooms are all relatively spacious with good levels of natural light and outlook.
-The bedrooms within the loft space are much smaller, with restricted headroom in parts of these rooms. - 8.8 In order to better demonstrate the usability of these rooms it would have been helpful to show an indicative layout in each bedroom which showed the basic items of furniture required; i.e. a bed, wardrobe and desk.
-This would have demonstrated whether such items could be sited within the bedrooms whilst still providing adequate circulation space.
-Whilst it is noted that built-in storage has been provided in the two loft level rooms, it may be more difficult to provide a usable layout in these rooms in comparison to the first floor bedrooms. - 8.9 Notwithstanding the above, it is acknowledged that the communal space provided at ground floor level would provide sufficient amenity space for future occupants and overall the proposal is considered to represent a satisfactory standard of accommodation in accordance with policy QD27.
+The bedrooms within the loft space are much smaller, with restricted headroom in parts of these rooms. - 8.8 The floor plans for the loft rooms show an indicative layout with beds, desks and storage shown whilst a sectional drawing indicates the usable headroom.
+It is considered that these rooms are of adequate size for their function with acceptable circulation space and headroom. - 8.9 The communal space provided at ground floor level would provide satisfactory amenity space for future occupants and overall the proposal is considered to represent an acceptable standard of accommodation in accordance with policy QD27.